 The draft FFY 2023-2026 TIP is now being made available for public review and comment.
 The 30 day federally required public comment period will com-mence on April 5, 2022 and conclude on May 5, 2022.
-Physical copies of the draft 2023-2026 Tran-2022.
+Physical copies of the draft 2023-2026 Trans 2022.
 Physical copies of the draft 2023-2026 Tran-sportation Improvement Program (TIP) can be made available upon re-quest.
 Please contact Sal Vitko (svitko@lyco.org or 570-320-2140) to request has been made, a copy of the Draft 2023-2026 TIP will be mailed to you.
-If you have any questions regarding accessing a copy of the Draft

-The WATS FFY 2023-2026 TIP will be considered for final adop-tion by the WATS Coordi-nating Committee at their Monday, June 13, 2022 public meeting beginning at 1:00 p.m. at the; Lycoming County Third Street Plaza building, 6th Floor 33 West Third Street Williamsport PA 17701 This meeting will also be accessible virtually and via telephone: Via telephone: Dial-in Number: 1 (267) 332-8737 Conference Code: 374 189 138# wisit the https://www.lyco.org/ WATS-MPO/Committees to access the Microsoft Teams link Visit the Teams link Public attendance at the above meetings is en-couraged and welcomed.
-WATS is committed to compliance with the non-discrimination require-ments of civil rights sta-tutes, executive orders, re-gulations, and policies ap-plicable to the programs and activities it adminis-ters.
+If you have any questions regarding accessing a copy of the Draft to access the Microsoft Teams link The WATS FFY 2023-2026 TIP will be considered for final adop-tion by the WATS Coordi-nating Committee at their Monday, June 13, 2022 public meeting beginning at 1:00 p.m. at the; Patch Lycoming County Third Street Plaza building, 6th Floor 33 West Third Street Williamsport PA 17701 Skip Lines.
+This meeting will also be accessible virtually and via telephone: Via telephone: Dial-in Number: 1 (267) 332-8737 Conference Code: 374 189 138# Visit the WATS-MPO/Committees to access the Microsoft Teams link Public attendance at the above meetings is en-couraged and welcomed.
+WATS is committed to compliance with the non-discrimination require-ments of civil rights sta-tutes, executive orders, re-gulatione, and policies and tutes, executive orders, re-gulations, and policies ap-plicable to the programs and activities it adminis-ters.
 Accordingly, WATS is dedicated to ensuring that program beneficiaries receive public participation opportunities without re-gard to race, color, nation-al origin, sex, age, disabili-ty or economic status.
+The meeting is accessible to ty or economic status.
 The meeting is accessible to persons with disabilities.
 WATS will provide auxili-ary services for individuals with language, speech, sight or hearing impedi-ments provided the re-quest for assistance is made seven days prior to the meeting. the meeting.
-WATS will attempt to WATS will attempt to satisfy other requests, as it is able.
-Please make your request for auxiliary services to Scott R Willi-ams, Lycoming County Department of Planning and Community Develop-ment, 48 West Third Street, Williamsport, PA 17701, telephone number (570) 320-2138; fax number (570) 320-2135; email address: email address: swilliams@lyco.org.
-If you believe you have been denied participation oppor-tunities, or otherwise discriminated against in discriminated against in relation to the programs or activities administered by WATS, you may file a complaint using the pro-cedures provided in our complaint process docu-ment or by contacting Scott R Williams at Lycoming County Depart-ment of Planning and Community Development, 48 West Third Street, Wil

-Asphalt Prime Coat (E-1) w/chips; 176914 SY of Fog Seal for Asphalt Seal Coats; 20728 SY of As-phalt Fiber Seal; 1331 SY of Asphalt Fiber Seal Skin Patch Line Painting Contract: Furnish and place approxi-mately 389316 LF of 4" White Edge Lines; 826434 LF of 4" Double Yellow Center Lines; 17049 LF of 4" Single Yellow Center Lines; 9992 LF of 4" White Skin Lines Anthony LUCCI Skip Lines.
-Roadway Reclamation 14,369 SY of roadway rec-lamation utilizing calcium chloride; 110 Ton 2A aggregate Proof of worker's compen-sation insurance will be re-quired from the lowest responsible bidder.
+WATS will attempt to

+Roadway Reclamation 14,369 SY of roadway rec-lamation utilizing calcium chloride; 110 Ton 2A aggregate

+Proof of worker's compen-sation insurance will be re-quired from the lowest responsible bidder.

 All work and material must meet current Pennsylva-nia Department of Transportation Specifications Form 408 and its Supple-ments.
 Proposals must be upon the forms furnished by the West Branch Coun-cil of Government.
-The 3:00 PM local prevailing time on the 12th day of May 2022.
-Bids will be opened and read aloud on the same date at 7:00 PM of the officers of Dirac COG reserves the right to reject any or all proposals.
-West Branch COG at the Offices of Pine By: Brittnee Vann Secretary Township located at 921 Oregon Hill Road, Morris PA 16938 for the follow-(570) Telephone: 209-9039 ing project: ADVERTISEMENT FOR BIDS English Run Road Em-bankment Repair Pro-The Northern Tioga School District will receive iect Bids for the Cowanesque Valley High School Rest The project includes the repair of a 40 ft scour and Room Renovations until 2:00 P.M.
-(Prevailing Time) on Thursday, May 19.
-2022, at the Northern Tioga School District Of-fice, 110 Ellison Road, Fikland Pa 16920 at subsequent paving between English Run Road and English Run, and the installation of stormwater conveyance channels.
-Pine Township
+The COG reserves the right to reject any or all proposals.

+West Branch COG By: Brittnee Vann Secretary (570) Telephone: 209-9039 ADVERTISEMENT FOR BIDS

+Northern The School District will receive Bids for the Cowanesque Valley High School Rest Room Renovations until 2:00 P.M.
+(Prevailing Time) on Thursday, May 19, 2022. at the Northern Tioga School District Of-fice, 110 Ellison Road, Fikland Pa 16920 at